Easy Homemade Vegetable Stock on a Budget

 A Few Tips When Making Vegetable Broth

-- Stay away from cruciferous veggies like broccoli, cauliflower, brussel sprouts as they will make the stock have a bitter flavor.
+- Stay away from cruciferous veggies like broccoli, cauliflower, and Brussel sprouts as they will make the stock have a bitter flavor.

 - 3 cloves garlic garlic, chopped